khilnani/pythonista-scripts/Welcome.md

 *	Swipe left on a file in the script library to open it in a new tab or move it to the trash.

-#  What's New in 3.0
+#  What's New in 3.1

 For full release notes, please have a look at the "What's New in Pythonista" section in the documentation.
 These are just the highlights:

-*	Pythonista now supports Python 3.5 in addition to 2.7.
-You can select the default interpreter in the settings.
-It's also possible to override the default interpreter for individual scripts.

-*	The new debugger allows you to set breakpoints in a script.
-It's also used for showing exceptions, and allows you to inspect tracebacks and variables in a stack frame visually.

-*	On iPad Air 2 and later, Pythonista can be run side-by-side with another app, using the iOS 9 split-screen feature.
+*	The console contains a new object inspector panel that allows you to view a list of all global variables and their attributes/members.
+Tap the `(i)` button to show or hide it.

-*	The new Today widget allows you to run Python scripts directly in Notification Center.
+*	The new Pythonista Today widget allows you to run a script in Notification Center (or on the home/lock screen).
+You can find more information in the `appex` module documentation, and various examples of widget scripts are available in the updated *Examples* folder.

-*	The PEP-8 style checker highlights stylistic issues with your code directly in the editor.

-*	Code completion can now use fuzzy matching to make better suggestions.
-For example, typing `rge` also suggests `range()` now.
-If you use an external Bluetooth keyboard, you can also navigate completion suggestions with the arrow keys now.

-*	Using snippets, you can insert frequently-used pieces of code more quickly.
-You can define abbreviations for snippets that show up in code completion suggestions.

-*	The `photos` module has been improved significantly.
-You can now access (and create) albums, modify metadata, and even edit the content of an image in-place.
+*	Python 2 mode now uses Python 2.7.12 instead of 2.7.5.

+*	When using the share sheet extension with a file input (e.g. sharing a Mail attachment), an additional "Import File" option is shown for non-Python files.

+*	The `speech` module contains new functions for speech recognition, in addition to speech synthesis (iOS 10 only).

+*	The `sound` module contains a new `Recorder` class for recording audio files from the microphone. `sound.play_effect` and `sound.Player` have also been improved to support stereo panning.

 # Feedback